- Guinea pigs are not complicated animals and it is easy to study their nature, including habits, characteristics, lifespan etc.

 What Did the World Record Holder Eat?

-Certainly, Snowball must’ve enjoyed an excellent level of care to have lived 14 years, ten and a half months.
-This likely included plenty of hay along with kale, lettuce, and other leafy vegetables.
-Fresh water every day, lots of exercise, and checkups at the veterinarian were likely a part of Snowball’s care.
+it is hard to be absolutely certainly, however we deduced that, Snowball must’ve enjoyed an excellent level of care to have lived 14 years, ten and a half months.
+This likely included plenty of hay along with kale, lettuce, and other leafy vegetables and a calm, stress free environment.
+Apart from that, clean-fresh water, lots of exercise, and checkups at the veterinarian were likely a part of Snowball’s care as well.

 Typical Life Expectancy of a Guinea Pig